 - Drug overdose is now the leading cause of accidental death in the United States, and opiates account for at least 70 percent of the casualties.

-Opiate addiction symptoms can vary somewhat based on the substances being used.
-While addiction to prescription opiates often develops gradually and may require sharp observational skills to detect in the early stages, the symptoms of heroin addiction usually manifest more rapidly, possibly in a matter of weeks.
+The signs and symptoms of opiate addiction can vary somewhat based on the substances being used.
+While addiction to prescription opiates often develops gradually and may require sharp observational skills to detect in the early stages, the indicators of a heroin addiction usually manifest more rapidly, possibly in a matter of weeks.
 Heroin abuse also causes physical changes in the body that are impossible to miss.

 The signs of prescription opiate addiction and abuse include: